Thursday, June 6, 2013

 The things I learned from Dad

-I sat down with Dad and Claudia to try to glean any more valuable information I could pass on to you.
-I knew it would not be easy for Dad to talk about these issues, but knew I should.
+I sat with Dad and Claudia in the bedroom where Momma died to glean valuable information that I could pass on to you.
+It would be difficult for Dad to discuss these issues, but I knew I should.

-U He stressed you should not put something off whether it be discussions, decisions, or major things.
+U He stressed you should not put something off, whether it be discussions, decisions, or significant things.

-U He mentioned calling the social security office to claim a disability especially with Mom having ALS.
+U He mentioned calling the Social Security office to claim a disability, especially with Mom having ALS.
 It took two to three months to get her first check.
 She only got one disability check even though she could not work for a long time.
-From her diagnosis to her death it was only about nine months.
-You can look it up on the web and search under social security disability.
+From her diagnosis to her death, it was only about nine months.
+Search on the web under Social Security disability.

-U He got information from the ALS Association of Georgia concerning resources and information.
+U The ALS Association of Georgia had good resources and information.

-U He got a power of attorney because Mom couldn’t sign her name.
-His financial advisor suggested they get joint accounts because it makes it much easier.
+U Dad got a power of attorney because Mom couldn’t sign her name.
+His financial advisor suggested they get joint accounts because it makes it more manageable.

-U If there are investments, you need to put on it a POD (Payable On Death).
-A POD is basically any account, investment, etc. when you die it is given to a specified person.
-You don’t want to go through a trustee, or a banker to disburse money.
+U Set your investments as (Payable On Death).
+A POD is any account, investment, etc., given to a specified person when you die.
+You don’t want to go through a trustee or a banker to disburse money.

 U What have you learned from reading this book?
 U